- 3 tablespoons butter

 - In a Dutch oven, melt butter over medium-high heat.
 Add celery, carrots and onion; saute until crisp-tender.
-Add broccoli and red pepper; stir in broth, salt and pepper.
+Add broccoli and red pepper; stir in broth and pepper.
 Combine flour and water until smooth; gradually stir into pan.
 Bring to a boil.
 Reduce heat; simmer, uncovered, until thickened and vegetables are tender, 25-30 minutes.

 Stir in cheeses and beer until cheeses are melted (do not boil).
 If desired, top with additional shredded cheese, bacon, green onions, sour cream and croutons.

 - Freeze option: Before adding toppings, cool soup; transfer to freezer containers.
 Freeze up to 3 months.
 To use, partially thaw in refrigerator overnight; heat through in a large saucepan over medium-low heat, stirring occasionally (do not boil).
 Add toppings if desired.
 Yield: 10 servings (2-1/2 quarts).

 "I made this beer cheese soup a few nights ago for the first Green Bay Packer game of the season.
 It was a huge hit with everyone.
 They even liked the broccoli in it.
 Maybe the bacon helped a little.
 I'll be making this one again and skipping the optional sour cream, it's plenty rich without it."

 "We throughly enjoyed this recipe.
 We used a dark, porter beer; very good!
 We also don't "measure", everything looks about right, perfect!
 Also when the cream cheese was added it was stirred until all melted."